 Horrifying Hero: The nicest player characters can at best become this.
 The sourcebooks make it clear that, even in Golconda or at very high Humanity, a vampire is still an undead monstrosity.

 Hypnotic Eyes: Dominate powers.
 Also the first level of the Setites' special magic, which is called "The Eyes of the Serpent."

-Hypocrite: Camarilla elders will punish diablerists with horrible deaths and ban the practice in strongest terms - but quite a few of them got to where they are through the Amaranth.
+Hypocrite: Camarilla elders will punish diablerists with horrible deaths and ban the practice in strongest terms - but quite a few of them got to where they are the very same way.

 I Am a Monster: Really evil vampire factions also tend to use alternate Karma Meters based on this trope, so that they may wreck shit and do Squicky stuff without instant degeneration into animals.

 I'm a Humanitarian: The curse of the Nagaraja bloodline.
 They have to consume human flesh along with blood to gain nourishment.

 I Hate You, Vampire Dad: Even when a new vampire isn't created purely as a servant, and doesn't mind his new condition, his relationship with his sire often goes sour sooner or later, because vampires have centuries to get sick of each other and their unlifestyle greatly facilitates distrust and paranoia.